Having Trouble Falling Asleep? 9 Science-Backed Products That May Help

 An essential oil diffuser

 Certain essential oils can work wonders for calming you down, like lavender and jasmine.
-In fact, one study found that smelling lavender oil before bed increased subjects' time in deep sleep.
+In fact, one study found that smelling lavender oil before bed increased subjects' time in deep sleep1.
 And with an essential oil diffuser in your bedroom, you can fall asleep to the soothing scent of your choice.
 (Check out our full guide on the types of diffusers available today, plus tips for diffusing to keep in mind.)

 There's nothing like the ambience of a couple of lit candles in a dark room—and the effect is actually perfect for bedtime.
 Not only does the dim lighting signal that it's time to wind down, but you can incorporate candles into the rest of your nighttime routine (whether it's meditating, moving through a slow yoga flow, or reading a good book).
 Just be sure to opt for nontoxic options like the Pure Calm Wellness Candle by Uma or any of Keap's nature-inspired scents, to keep the air quality in your room up to snuff.
 And of course—remember to blow them out before you fall asleep.

 Journaling is a great way to get your thoughts out on paper, reflect on your day, and simply relax.
 For extra sleep-supporting power, consider writing out your to-do list for the next few days before bed.
-It might sound counterintuitive to think about the things you need to do, but writing them down before bed has been shown in research to help people fall asleep faster.
+It might sound counterintuitive to think about the things you need to do, but writing them down before bed has been shown in research to help people fall asleep faster2.
 And it doesn't hurt that there are tons of cute journals available today, like The Five Minute Journal by Intelligent Change, or the classic Passion Planner.

 A weighted blanket